DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 The elven girl put out her seven layered protective garments.
 The faintly shining silk garment received the lightning attack, aiming at her head.
-Regardless of how wide the scale of lightning were to be, Reiren's spirit garments are able to absorb seven magic attacks.
+Regardless of how wide the scale of lightning was to be, Reiren's spirit garments are able to absorb seven magic attacks.

 "Reiren, move back.
 Don't go out at the front!"